woodRock/fishy-business/docs/source/literature.rst

 abdi2010principal
 -----------------
-    * Principal component analysis
+Principal component analysis

+Notes:
     * (Abdi 2010) propose Principal Component Analysis (PCA) for dimensionality reduction.
     * Method:
         * Project data along the principal components, the axis of maximum variance in descending order.
         * The first principal component is the axis of maximum variance, the second principal component is orthogonal to the first and has the second largest variance, and so on.

-    * Related:
+Related:
     * (Black 2019) uses PCA for preprocessing.

 aizerman1964theoretical
 -----------------------